LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Core/Physical/Minor/QuickDraw.md

 # Quick Draw

-*Adage #61: Do not throw the first punch in a swordfight.*
+*Axiom #61: Do not throw the first punch in a swordfight.*
---88 Adages for the Adventurous Aetherborn
+--88 Axioms for the Adventurous Aetherborn

 Use: When declaring an Attack, Parry, or other roll that could benefit from a weapon
 Cost: none